canorve/EllipSect/README.rst

 Install GALFIT if you haven't done so.

-Download the latest release, and installed it via
+Download the latest release, and install it via

 ::